Hayes Connor insights: data breach trends in 2019

 The Court decided that claimants would be entitled to compensation even if the only personal information breached was their email address.
 It also ruled that a claim would be valid without the requirement to prove a loss or damage as the loss of control of the personal information was sufficient grounds.

-The ground-breaking judgement also clarified that firms representing only a portion of the total number of individuals affected in major data breaches, such as the British Airways and Ticketmaster incidents, can claim compensation for the entire population affected and can thereafter distribute the funds.
+The ground-breaking judgement also clarified that firms representing only a portion of the total number of individuals affected in major data breaches can claim compensation for the entire population affected and can thereafter distribute the funds.

 This is a very significant development which recognises that personal information has a value and when that private data is compromised, the individual has a right to compensation whether or not they have suffered actual, or potential, financial loss or psychological injury.